Cordelia Nwankwo, MD, is a board-certified OB/GYN working in private practice in Washington, DC.

-Yearly, in the US, about 13,000 women are diagnosed with cervical cancer, with almost 4,300 yearly cervical cancer deaths.
+Cervical cancer is a type of cancer that occurs in the cervix.
 The condition is usually asymptomatic and most cases are attributed to human papillomavirus (HPV), a sexually transmitted infection.
 The cancer is usually preceded by cervical dysplasia or cervical neoplasia, which are alterations of cervical cell and tissue characteristics.
+Yearly, in the US, about 13,000 women are diagnosed with cervical cancer, with almost 4,300 yearly cervical cancer deaths.

 Prevention includes protection from HPV exposure and early detection.
-Screening with a Pap smear is recommended every five years, and HPV testing may be done as well.
+Screening with a Pap smear is recommended every five years.
 Cervical cancer can be diagnosed with a cervical biopsy and imaging tests.
 Staging and grading are important aspects of treatment planning.
 Treatment can include surgery, radiation, chemotherapy, immunotherapy, and targeted therapy.

 Cervical cancer is usually caused by HPV infection.
 Exposure to multiple sexual partners, especially without using a condom, increases the risk of HPV.
-Long-term use of birth control pills and/or in utero diethylstilbestrol (DES) exposure (having a mother who took DES during pregnancy) increases the risk as well.
+In utero diethylstilbestrol (DES) exposure (having a mother who took DES during pregnancy) increases the risk as well.
 Smoking increases the risk of cervical cancer in women who have HPV.

 Cervical cancer is manageable and can be cured if diagnosed and treated at an early stage.
-Cervical dysplasia can be treated with cryotherapy (freezing the cells).
+Cervical dysplasia can be treated with cryotherapy (freezing the cells) or loop electrode excision procedure (LEEP) to remove abnormal cells.
 Cervical cancer treatment includes surgery, radiation, chemotherapy, targeted therapy, and/or immunotherapy.
 The overall five-year survival rate is 66%.
 When treated while the cancer is still localized, the five-year survival rate is about 90%.

 Cervical cancer is usually not hereditary; the inherited predispositions to this type of cancer are.
 If your mother or sister had cervical cancer, your chances of developing the disease are higher than if no one in the family had it.
 The condition is associated with acquired genetic mutations (changes) in the cervical cells that are caused by the HPV virus.